nikolasburk/pulse-leaderboard/README.md

 npx prisma migrate dev --name init
 ```

-You now have an empty `Player` table in your database.
+You now have a table called `Player` in your database.
+Because this is the initial migration, the Prisma CLI also invoked the [seed script](./prisma/seed.ts) and created three `Player` records in the database.

 ### 4. Start the server